Abu Zakariya Yahya: Trade and architecture

-Abu Zakariyya established his capital in Tunis where mosques, madrasas, souks and other buildings are built.
-His work was the madrasa al-Shammā'iyya and the mosque of the Kasbah.
+Abu Zakariyya established his capital in Tunis where mosques, madrasas, souks and other buildings were built.
+Amongst this work was the Madrasa al-Shammā'iyya and the mosque of the Kasbah.

-He began diplomatic and commercial relations with Emperor Frederick II of Swabia, the Crown of Aragon, Provence, languedoc, with Venice, Pisa and Genoa.
-From 1239 he approached the Kingdom of Sicily, in which he paid an annual tribute in exchange for freedom of trade and the supply of Sicilian wheat.
-As Tunis's maritime trade increased, it became an important economic and cultural center.
-In the city during his reign took refuge many fleeing the Reconquista, welcoming to his court many notables and scholars of Andalusia.
+He began diplomatic and commercial relations with Emperor Frederick II of Swabia, the Crown of Aragon, Provence, Languedoc, with Venice, Pisa and Genoa.
+From 1239 he approached the Kingdom of Sicily, to which he paid an annual tribute in exchange for freedom of trade and the supply of Sicilian wheat.
+As Tunis's maritime trade increased, it became an important economic and cultural centre.
+During his reign Tunis offered refuge to those fleeing the Reconquista.
+Abu Zakariya welcomed to his court many notables and scholars from Andalusia.

 Abu Zakariyya allowed Jews who had forcibly converted to Islam in the Almohad era to return to Judaism, returning to live in relatively normal conditions.
 Synagogues closed or destroyed in the Almohad era were reopened or rebuilt.
 The Jews played a very important role in the economic policy and foreign trade developed by Abu Zakariyya.

-A skillful general, his ability to utilize the military power of the tribesmen enabled him to establish a strong state.
-His Hafsid dynasty brought peace, prosperity, and stability to Tunisia.
+A skilful general, his ability to utilise the military power of the tribesmen enabled him to establish a strong state.
+His Hafsid dynasty brought peace, prosperity and stability to Tunisia.

-His successor Muhammad al-Mustansir, proclaimed himself Caliph in 1256 and continued the policies of his father.
+Abu Zakariya died in 1249.
+His successor was Muhammad al-Mustansir, who proclaimed himself Caliph in 1256 and continued the policies of his father.